LucasHilgevoord/HexagonGrid/README.md

 # Hexagon Grid

-A hexagon mesh being used in a grid with possible further mechanics.
+A hexagon figure being used in a grid with possible further mechanics.

 ## Features
 - [Demo](www.lucashilgevoord.com/demo/HexagonGrid)

 ## Software Anaylse
 The software that has been used in this project is the Unity Engine with the C# language.<br>
-I tried using Javascript in the beginning of the project because it seemed easier to create lines and that was indeed the outcome.<br>
+I tried using Javascript in the beginning of the project because it seemed easier to create lines and implant the small math formula and that was indeed the outcome.<br>
-Then i made the switch to unity to learn a bit more about how it could be made within unity with the uses of meshes.
+Then I made the choice to switch to Unity so I would be able to learn a bit more about how it could be made within unity with the uses of meshes.

 ## Learning goals
+- Possible ways to use hexagons.
 - How do meshes work within unity.
-- Pythagorean theorem
+- Pythagorean theorem.
 - Using formulas in code.

 ## Schedule
-- Monday: How do hexagons work.
+- Monday: How do hexagons work and how to use them.
 - Tuesday: Creating hexagons in Javascript.
 - Wednesday: Creating grid with hexagons in Javascript.
 - Thursday: Creating hexagons in Unity.